-At first glance, the metes and bounds system may seem a little complicated, but it’s actually quite straightforward.
+The metes and bounds system may seem complicated at first glance, but it’s actually relatively straightforward.

 The system works by describing your property lines using a bearing and a distance.
-For example, it might give a starting point (road fork, boulder, tree) then direction N26W, then a distance, 327 feet to an iron pin, followed by another direction and distance.
+For example, it might give a starting point (e.g. road fork, boulder, tree), then direction (e.g. N26W), then a distance (e.g. 327 feet) to an iron pin, followed by another direction and distance.

 You can work out your property lines by following your property deed and using a compass and a tape measure.